Skip to main content

 Letters of Recommendation Required 3

-NOTE: These admissions requirements are only relevant for the M.S. research program.
-You can find the admissions requirements for the Human Factors and Health Systems and the Systems Engineering and Analytics programs on their respective pages.
+NOTE: These admissions requirements are only relevant for the MS-Industrial Engineering-Research named option.
+You can find the admissions requirements for the Human Factors and Health Systems and the Systems Engineering and Analytics named options on their respective pages.

-The flexible graduate curricula enables students to tailor their degree program to suit their particular needs and career objectives.
+The flexible graduate curricula enable admitted applicants to tailor their degree program to suit their particular needs and career objectives.
 Concentration areas in industrial and systems engineering includes: Decision Sciences and Operations Research, Health Systems Engineering, Human Factors and Ergonomics, Manufacturing, and Product Systems and Quality Engineering.
-Students also have opportunities to take graduate courses in any other departments at UW–Madison, which has a comprehensive set of top-ranked graduate and professional programs.
+Admitted applicants also have opportunities to take graduate courses in any other departments at UW–Madison, which has a comprehensive set of top-ranked graduate and professional programs.

-Application deadlines are strictly enforced and ALL application materials including transcripts, GRE and TOEFL scores MUST be included and submitted by the application deadline.
+Application deadlines are strictly enforced and ALL application materials including transcripts, English proficiency scores MUST be included and submitted by the application deadline.

 1. Applicants must first meet all of the requirements of the Graduate School